concussionjs/concussionjs-proxy/README.md

 From the shell:

-    $ npm install hipache -g
+    $ npm install cjs-proxy -g

-*The '-g' option will make the 'hipache' bin-script available system-wide (usually linked from '/usr/local/bin')*
+*The '-g' option will make the 'cjs-proxy' bin-script available system-wide (usually linked from '/usr/local/bin')*

 ### 2. Configuring the server (config.json)

-dotCloud proxy2 uses a Redis server to manage its configuration (and to share its state across the multiple workers).
+cjs-proxy uses a Redis server to manage its configuration (and to share its state across the multiple workers).
 You can use the Redis server to change its configuration while it's running or simply check the health state of a backend.

     {
         "server": {
-            "accessLog": "/var/log/hipache_access.log",
+            "accessLog": "/var/log/cjs_proxy_access.log",
             "port": 80,
             "workers": 5,
             "maxSockets": 100,